10 Best Ways to Celebrate New Year’s Eve in Curaçao

 Go to the Nieuwjaarsduik party

-The next, and first party of the year is the Nieuwjaarsduik (New Year’s jump) at Beach club Zanzibar in Jan Thiel.
-Hundreds of people gather on the beach to jump into the sea wearing an orange knitted hat.
+The next, and first party of the year is the Nieuwjaarsduik (New Year’s plunge) at Beach club Zanzibar in Jan Thiel.
+Hundreds of people gather on the beach to jump into the water wearing an orange knitted hat.

-The participants in Curaçao are wearing knitted accessories in tribute to the freezing temperatures in their home country.
+The participants in Curaçao are wearing orange knitted accessories in tribute to the freezing temperatures in the Netherlands.

 Registration to attend the event starts at 9 in the morning and the jump takes place around noon, exactly 12 hours after the turn of the year.
 Anyone can participate or watch, all nationalities are welcome at the party, just make sure to arrive early!